shoverian/cloudinary-shell-script-curl-image-upload/README.md

 5. Create a `/__bkp` directory in the designated directory to hold copies of original images.

 ## Optional.
 Use .gitignore if using git.
-Friendly reminder to uncomment line 2 in `.gitignore` so secrets/API keys aren't added to Git.
+Friendly reminder to add `secrets.sh` to `.gitignore` if using Git.

 ## Run script
 `./upload-to-cloudinary.sh`